 I can not argue with that assertion.
 The amount of long-distance hikers is indeed increasing as shown by trail organizations.
 Be it the effect from such books as A Walk in the Woods or Wild, people who want to make a pilgrimage in the mountains or the same people who may have backpacked in Europe during an earlier generation now choosing to hike long distances, the use of long trails IS increasing.

 But long-distance hikers are a small minority (very!) of the outdoor community.
 Not indicative of a trend in the overall scheme of things.

 Furthermore, the people who do long hikes are not the same as weekend backpackers.

 For many people hiking the long trails, the allure is as much the culture and the society they find themselves in as much as being out in the woods.
 In many ways, planning a hike on something such as the JMT, AT, PCT or other popular trails is easier versus a self-planned solo trip in the Wind River Range for a week as one example.
-The popular trails have many guide books, trail specific maps, a huge community for logistic, physical and emotional support and so on.
+The popular trails have many guidebooks, trail-specific maps, a huge community for logistics, physical and emotional support and so on.